 Food For Thought: Always make sure to go for a consultation before getting treated.
 This can help you in many ways, the notable ones are:

-1. Set a budget.
-2. Know the time it should take.
-3. How to care for your crowns after receiving them.
-4. what are the insurance options available to you and so on.
+what are the insurance options available to you and so on.

 Once you and your dentist has decided that administering a crown will suit your needs, it's time to understand what type of crown will suit you best.